 Filters such as the Respironics bacteria & virus CPAP filter are installed by attaching the device between the outlet on a CPAP or BiPAP machine and the tubing.
 The filter then blocks any bacteria or virus particles in the air before it is passed through the tubing and enters the CPAP mask.
 If you use heated tubing, you can attach the filter to your mask’s short tubing or directly to the CPAP mask itself.

-It is advised to replace this CPAP filter twice monthly and to use it twice during that time frame.
+It is advised to replace this CPAP filter twice monthly.
 Due to the clear acrylic globe of the inline bacteria filter, it is easy to see when any debris is beginning to build.
 Make sure to change the filter as per recommended guidelines before the filter becomes discoloured.

 However, when it comes to built-in CPAP machine filters the replacement timeline is slightly longer.
 It is generally recommended that these air filters are replaced every 2-6 months depending on the type of filter you have.
 If you live in a home with smoke or pets, it may be necessary to replace your filters more frequently.

 Interested in purchasing a bacteria and virus filter for your CPAP machine today?
-Browse our selection of CPAP supplies and parts to find all your CPAP therapy needs.
+Browse our Respironics version here.

 Remember, these filters are 100% covered by medical insurance and are worth trying if you have coverage.
 For any questions that you may have, reach out to our team of experts and we’ll be happy to help!